 You will have a professional that will bring out the best in you by identifying your strengths.
 Your coach knows how to draw out what you are good at and take those skills to the next level of greatness.

 The journey is yours, and your well-trained coach has many ways to guide you in achieving success.

 A professional coach knows how to ask questions for which there may not be an answer.
 Your coach will both encourage exploration and nudge you through conversational agility.

-Your coach will now how to double-click (check in) on words used to open up meaning.
+Your coach will know how to double-click (check-in) on words used to open up meaning.
 They may help you reframe; to see things in a different light.
 Redirect; by moving you to a different position.
 Refocus; by helping you to see things in greater detail.

 Great coaches have empathy.
 They understand that listening to connect is to have an open mindset and a healthy dose of curiosity.

 4. Help you get out of your own way

 Your coach will guide you in finding ways to get you out of your own way.
 It happens to all.
 When you get stuck, have feelings of overwhelm, need direction, and more your coach is there for you.